borntofrappe/borntofrappe.github.io/README.md

 ## Issues

+> updated 01/11/2018

+I am currently in the process of collecting feedback from the audits tab.
+It is a rather overwhelming feature baked in Chrome, which gives a scary-looking metric on multiple grounds.
+I am specifically trying to improve my website on the counts of being accessible and performant.
+The progressive web app component is not that relevant, for the time being.

+One big issue is serving too big of an image, for my welcome section.
+While it is now optimized, I still need to consider additional elements in the image HTML element and CSS properties.
+[This resource might help](https://cloudfour.com/thinks/responsive-images-101-definitions/).

 > updated 29/10/2018

 Recently, I discovered an issue with my personal website on firefox.
 Something that had to do with the SVG icons used for the technology stack and something stemming from the following: